mehulagg/gitlab/doc/user/application_security/api_fuzzing/index.md

 ### Postman Collection

 The [Postman API Client](https://www.postman.com/product/api-client/) is a popular tool used by developers and testers to call various types of APIs.
-The API definitions can be exported as a Postman Collection file.
+The API definitions [can be exported as a Postman Collection file](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#exporting-postman-data) for use with API Fuzzing.
 When exporting, make sure to select a supported version of Postman Collection - v2.0 or v2.1.

 When used with GitLab's API fuzzer, Postman Collections must contain definitions of the web API to test with valid data.
 API fuzzer extracts all the API definitions and uses them to perform testing.